sfepy/sfepy/doc/users_guide.rst

   use.
 See `PETSc Users Manual`_, Chapter 4, for more details about available Krylov methods and preconditioners.
 See also the main `PETSc Documentation`_ page.
-- 'ls.petsc_parallel': Interface to Krylov subspace solvers of PETSc able to run in parallel by storing the system to disk and running a separate script via `mpiexec`.
 - 'ls.schur_complement': Schur complement problem solver.

 .. _solving_problems_in_parallel: